 For now I wish to examine the conflict that arises not from an attempt to reconcile the correspondentist and the coherentist positions but from a failure to recognize the kinds of verification appropriate to each.
 The issue of religious truth fissures along a natural fault line when examined in light of these terms that might not be apparent otherwise.
 The initial revelation—or to use a less charged word, insight—that a religionist might proclaim should be separated from the truth claims of the religion that become its settled dogma or teachings.
 The former is verified solely by coherence means and the latter by correspondence, nearly always by institutional authority.
 These different means of warrant obligate those who examine the religion’s truth claims to respond differently not because the claims are necessarily different but because the modes of warrant are (see “Can Belief Be Knowledge?“).
 Allow me to illustrate.

 Its essence is ineffable, and that is the problem (see “Religious Knowledge as Mobius Strip”).
 It cannot be communicated.
-It certainly cannot be justified to another.
-Should a fellow communicant be moved by her conversion experience, it strikes me as impossible that either could compare their experiences: so persuasive, so indescribable, so intense.
+It certainly cannot be justified to a dispassionate outsider.
+Should a fellow communicant be moved by her conversion experience, it strikes me as impossible that either could compare their experiences: so persuasive, so indescribable, so intense (see “Awe“).
 The essence of the experience is its private nature.
 Its constituents are molded in the prior experience of its possessor and the force of its motivation in the reordering of private reality that is as incommunicable as it is overwhelming.
 Its radical reorientation is not a fit subject for words, which believers seem to recognize when they say such deep and radical conversion moves them to silence.
 That response deserves a respectful silence from the observer as well.

 But therein lies the problem, doesn’t it?
 For the belief, private as it is, communicates a truth about external reality.
 No revelation is about the communicant alone.
 No insight reveals truths applicable to only one soul.
 It is in the nature of religious truth claims that they be correspondence, meaning they profess some element of universal reality.
 And not just any element, but the key arc of experienced reality that underlies all metaphysical reality, at least so it seems to the believer and so the truths proclaimed by that believer must prove if warranted.
 It would be a small deity indeed that effects a catharsis meant to convey a solely private truth.
 The problem thus becomes a clear issue of justification: how can one justify the claim to correspondence truth using coherence means?
 There is no way.